 The subplot regarding Boyer hunting a Nazi war criminal, played by Charles Laughton (Mutiny on the Bounty), didn’t work for me.
 In my opinion, this subplot throws the film off balance.
 The secondary story is purposely (and oddly) placed on the outskirts of the main storyline.
 In my opinion, it’s a major flaw that hurts the movie quite a bit.
 Laughton has only a handful of scenes, so it is essentially a glorified “cameo.”

 Conclusions and Final Thoughts:

 Arch of Triumph feels a bit incomplete, despite being over two hours long (I’ve read that the original cut was much longer, which may or may not explain a few holes in the characterizations).
-Regardless of its imperfections, Arch of Triumph is gritty movie that has some powerful moments and great performances.
-Remade in 1984 with British actors Sir Anthony Hopkins (The Silence of the Lambs) and Lesley-Anne Down (The Great Train Robbery) as the star-crossed lovers.
+Regardless of its imperfections, Arch of Triumph is a gritty movie that has some powerful moments and great performances.
+Remade in 1984 with Sir Anthony Hopkins (The Silence of the Lambs) and Lesley-Anne Down (The Great Train Robbery).
 B&W, 133 minutes, Not Rated.